ePages-de/epages-docs/_posts/2016/2016-04-20-agile-hackathon.md

 ## First day

-{% image blog/blog-role-map.jpg 38% left %} Example of Role Map {% endimage %}
+{% imagecaption blog/blog-role-map.jpg 38% left %} Example of Role Map {% endimagecaption %}

 We started off in the morning with drawing so called "Role Maps".
 In such a map, you draw your connections to other roles or groups in the company.